ashtonline/ashtonline/README.md

 ### I'm antibacklash, hiiii

 - I'm a newbie in coding
+- [Currently learning C++ and Pyhton] Kinda not anymore
-- Currently learning C++ and Pyhton
+- Currently learning to use Next.js and React as a part of a Front End project
-- Interested in Game and Web Development
+- Interested in Game and Web Development (I focus on doing Web Development myself)
-- Using VRChat as an excuse to learn how to use Blender
+- Using VRChat as an excuse to learn how to use Blender (still to lazy to actually open blender)